CiscoDevNet/OpenDaylight-Openflow-App/README.md

 ## OpenFlow Manager installation

+There are two methods to configure/operate OFM with an instance of ODL and Openflow Network.
+The first is a step-by-step instation of ODL and mininet (open source openflow virtual network).

+The second is explained in the

 To run backend for our app you can use pre-build VM image including Mininet downloadable from http://mininet.org/download/.